ceddlyburge/dijkstra-ish/readme.md

 ### RouteExtension.atomic_route was awkward naming - it was actually the extending/last atomic route

+I would argue that the variable name should be taken in context with the class name, in which case it makes more sense.

+However, I have renamed this to extension_leg.

-e.g NetworkTopology was really a NetworkTopologyParser.
+### NetworkTopology was really a NetworkTopologyParser.
 Again, could have been a stronger, more encapsulated network object, with some behaviour rather than just a holder of a collection of atomic routes.

+I have renamed NetworkTopology to NetworkTopologyParser, which I think is all that is required in the context.
+If I were to take it further I would create an immutable NetworkTopology class which NetworkTopologyParser would return.

+I can't think of any behaviour that I would want to put in the NetworkTopology class, or any ways to make it a stronger, more encapsulated object.

+RoutePermutations.initial_route_candidates_starting_at_from and RouteExtensions.legs_that_extend_route_candidate describe the behaviour that could be added to NetworkTopologyParser, but I think they are better were they are.

+There are no meaningful encapsulation issues with NetworkTopologyParser.

 There were a couple of other things to call out:
 - you lacked unit tests where they could have helped document expected behaviour of objects